tarangdave/rtcamp-twitter-challenge/README.md

 # rtCamp Twitter Assignment
-Login using your twitter account
++Login using your twitter account
-Pulls tweets from your feed
++Pulls tweets from your feed
-Search for friends and their tweets
++Search for friends and their tweets
-Download Tweets in CSV/XLS format
++Download Tweets in CSV/XLS format

 ---